alexa-samples/skill-sample-nodejs-zero-to-hero/01/README.md

 # Part 1 - Alexa-Hosted Skills (preset - Hello World)

+In this module we introduce some theory about ASK and then we build an Alexa Hosted Skill from scratch (Hello World template).

 ## Milestones

 1. **Developer Console**: Build, Code and Test tabs